 As you check your account, be aware of the difference between the current account and available balance in your checking account.

 Account Balance: This is the total amount of money that is in your account.

 Available Balance: This amount will typically be lower than your account balance.
 It reflects pending transactions, holds (due to hotel or car reservations), or uncleared deposits.
 You can use your available balance, as long as you don’t exceed the limit.

 Pending transactions are already deducted from the available balance though the transaction may take a few days to fully process.

-If you deposit a $1,000 check, it will show in your account balance, but some or all of it may not be in your available balance until it clears with the bank.
+If you deposit a $1,000 check, the pending deposit will show in your account balance, but some or all of it may not be in your available balance until it clears with the bank.
 Therefore, you can not spend the money in your current balance unless the available balance is the same.

 These were so simple, right?
 Now that you know how to check your bank account balance online plus other ways, be sure to do it often!
 It’s the best way to detect anyone trying to steal your money or any account errors before it goes too far!